23 Pregnancy Meals for a Future MommaJump to Recipe

 Of course, not every person will be the same, but it’s helpful to try to identify what textures work and then find other dishes that have those textures.

-MEALS FOR PREGNANT WOMEN – TEN RECIPES THAT WORKED FOR US
+MEALS FOR PREGNANT WOMEN – 23 RECIPES THAT WORKED FOR US!

-We would tend to go with some sort of berry and a nut butter most days of the week but even just oatmeal and butter could be a great breakfast option.
+We would tend to go with some sort of berry and nut butter most days of the week but even just oatmeal and butter could be a great breakfast option.

 Okay.
 Ignore the Brussels sprouts on the above photo because that was a big NO GO in our house.
 But, this mashed potato pizza (and pizza in general) was generally something Betsy could eat as long as didn’t have a ton of vegetables on it.
 The carb-on-carb combo on this pizza was sometimes exactly what Betsy was craving.

 After we exhausted the chicken wrap situation for lunch, we learned that Betsy could handle a very simple quinoa salad.
 The one we landed on was actually much simpler than the one in the above recipe.
 Essentially, I would just cook quinoa and toss it with crunchy snap peas, pumpkin seeds, and a very light dressing.